Introduction

 Combatting Muscle and Bone Loss

 One of the biggest shifts during menopause is the rapid loss of muscle mass and bone density.
-It’s not just a part of ageing — it’s a direct result of hormonal decline.
+This decline in lean body mass and bone mineral density is not just a part of ageing — it’s a direct result of hormonal decline, especially in post menopausal women.

-In our So Hot Right Now menopause seminar, we explore how the drop in estrogen dramatically reduces calcium absorption and accelerates bone loss, leaving women more vulnerable to injury, pain and reduced function.
+In our So Hot Right Now menopause seminar, we explore how the drop in estrogen dramatically reduces calcium absorption and accelerates bone loss, leaving post menopausal women at a higher risk of injury, pain, and reduced function.
+Resistance training and impact exercises are essential to minimize bone loss and help maintain bone mineral density, reducing the risk of osteoporosis and fractures.

 Up to 50% of women over 50 will experience an osteoporotic fracture

-At the same time, women naturally lose 3–8% of muscle mass per decade from their 30s — and this speeds up after 40.
+At the same time, women naturally lose 3–8% of muscle mass per decade from their 30s — and this speeds up after 40, leading to further reductions in lean body mass..

 Strength training is one of the most powerful tools to slow or even reverse this process:

-It strengthens bones by applying the controlled stress needed to stimulate bone-building cells.
+- It strengthens bones by applying the controlled stress needed to stimulate bone-building cells and improve bone mineral density.

 At Vision Personal Training, we prioritise compound lifts like squats and bench pressing to help women build total-body strength that protects their long-term health and independence.